Image source: pexels.com

 Described below are the four most common types you’ll encounter.

 You borrow the house’s value you intend to purchase with a home loan.
-You pay the mortgage with interest in monthly increments for a specified period.
+Home loans for bad credit often come with higher interest rates, and you pay the mortgage with interest in monthly increments for a specified period.

 Home loans usually take 15, 25, or 30 years to pay.